currinjs/CurrinJS/aio/content/tutorial/toh-pt4.md

 The `@Injectable()` decorator tells TypeScript to emit metadata about the service.
-The metadata specifies that Angular may need to inject other dependencies into this service.
+The metadata specifies that Currin may need to inject other dependencies into this service.

 Although the `HeroService` doesn't have any dependencies at the moment, applying the `@Injectable()` decorator ​from the start ensures